Audio4Linux/JDSP4Linux/README.md

 #### 8. Why open source?
 Any license?

 A: Audio effects actually is not hard to implement, I don't think close source is a good idea.
 Many audio effects is exist in the form of libraries, or even in thesis, everyone can implement it...
-   This is published under GPLv2.
+   All files in this repository is published under GPLv2.

 #### 9. Can I use your effect code?